Sw-github01/Project-1/README.md

 #Installation Pre-requisite Mini Conda Installation with python 3
-Details of installation can be found https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+Details of installation can be found https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html This code runs with Python version 3 and requires some libraries, to install these libraties your will need to execute:
+Pip install -r requirements.txt

 #Install Git (Optional)
 Step 1.
 Download and install the Git for your OS
 Step 2.
 Open terminal (macOS/Linux) or Git Bash (Windows).